34 Best Apps to learn the Korean Language in 2026

 There are hundreds of Korean learning apps out there.
 Some are generic, while a few are dedicated to a specific purpose.

-Then, you’ll need apps to help you reach the advanced level or prepare you for the higher TOPIK level V. Also, an app based on an immersive approach covers all aspects, like writing, reading, speaking, and listening.
+Then, you’ll need apps to help you reach the advanced level or prepare you for TOPIK Level V. An app that adopts an immersive approach covers all aspects of language, including writing, reading, speaking, and listening.

 Although I have listed many free, freemium, and paid-only apps, I recommend you start with the free ones.
-After that, check if it is compatible with your devices like Apple Macs, laptops, Androids, or iOS.
+After that, check whether it is compatible with your devices, such as Apple Macs, laptops, Android devices, or iOS devices.

-After using any app for a while, you may feel you need extra features once you decide you like it.
-After that, you can consider upgrading to a subscription-based app.
+After using any app for a while, you may need extra features once you decide you like it.
+Subsequently, you may consider upgrading to a subscription-based app.

 It is important to remember that no app can replace an experienced Korean tutor.
 So, use it as an add-on to help you achieve Korean fluency.